 The data are also used by JuniorSonicTM meters when the profile correction factor is to be calculated by the meter (rather than fixed or a default value).
 See Table 5-12 for GC registers polled by the meter.
 The gas property data can either be fixed (specified via data points) or optionally read from a Rosemount Gas Chromatograph (GC).
-Head 2 of Dual-Configuration Meters can be set to use Transmitter Head 1's Live or Fixed GC data.
 Reading the gas property data from a GC requires a valid GC feature key (See GC interface key).
 Use the Field Setup Wizard in MeterLinkTM to configure these parameters.